 If you follow me on Instagram and/or Twitter, you may have seen me mention the caterpillars growing over my eyes.
 I decided to grow out my eyebrows for a few weeks in an effort to have a new shape and fill them in less.

-I started getting my eyebrows “arched” as we called it back then, as and when I was in the eighth grade.
+I started getting my eyebrows “arched” as we called it back then, when I was in the eighth grade.
 The problem was that they were so doggone bushy that I looked like a cave woman in the face.
 My aunt was really good at it and she used a razor (ouch!) to shape them for me.
 Of course she wasn’t a professional so no one knew if they were being shaped correctly or not, we were just glad that I looked a lot less hairy.

 From there I graduated to getting them waxed…then I got fancy and started getting them threaded, which didn’t last long because of the pain, so I went back to waxing…and finally I started plucking them myself in between waxes.